-Don Taylor, CEO of JFE, will join the Aston Bay team in the position of Technical Advisor and will be directing exploration for the Blue Ridge Project.
-Mr. Taylor is also COO of Arizona Mining Inc. and the 2018 Thayer Lindsley Award winner for his discovery of the Taylor Pb-Zn-Ag Deposit in Nevada.
+Don Taylor, CEO of JFE, has joined the Aston Bay team in the position of Technical Advisor and will be directing exploration for the Blue Ridge Project.
+Mr. Taylor was COO of Arizona Mining Inc. and the 2018 Thayer Lindsley Award winner for his discovery of the Taylor Pb-Zn-Ag Deposit in Nevada.

 The comprehensive Blue Ridge Project dataset includes: